About the Deep Sea

 The Deep Sea – an Introduction

-Hidden below kilometers of water, the seafloor is the most dynamic part of the solid Earth.
+Hidden below kilometres of water, the sea floor is the most dynamic part of the solid Earth.
 Along a 60 000 km long ridge and mountain chain, the oceanic crust is constantly being created by volcanic activity and the process of seafloor spreading.
-Here 90% of Earth volcanic eruptions occur.
-Over the last period of about 200 million years - a short time in Earth’s 4.6 billion years history – millions of volcanic eruptions have formed the seafloor we know today.
+Here 90% of Earth's volcanic eruptions occur.
+Over the last period of about 200 million years – a short time in Earth’s 4.6 billion year history – millions of volcanic eruptions have formed the seafloor we know today.

-The ocean spreading ridges are a locus for the most vigorous and extensive interactions between water and rocks on Earth.
-This hydrothermal activity supports chemosynthetic ecosystems – ecosystems that rely on chemical energy rather that solar energy and photosynthesis!
+The ocean spreading ridges are a locus for the most vigorous and extensive interactions between water and rock on Earth.
+This hydrothermal activity supports chemosynthetic ecosystems – ecosystems that rely on chemical energy rather than solar energy and photosynthesis.

 Life in the Deep Sea

+Until the 1970s people thought the deepest parts of the ocean were devoid of life, but when the first hydrothermal vents were discovered on the sea floor (in the eastern Pacific Ocean) scientists were surprised to find them home to a variety of unique organisms.
 We now know that the deep sea harbours the greatest amount of biodiversity on Earth.
-Researchers have discovered that the process of chemosynthesis supports a deep biosphere that extends kilometers into the subsurface ocean sediments.
+Researchers have discovered that the process of chemosynthesis supports a deep biosphere that extends kilometres into the subsurface ocean sediments.
 Here we find organisms living under conditions that are at the limits for life.
-Temperatures approach 130°C and the chemical conditions are poisonous to most known life forms.
-These thermophilic or heat-loving organisms are changing our understanding of the roots of the evolutionary tree of life.
+Temperatures approach 130°C (or higher!) and the chemical conditions are poisonous to most known life forms.
+These "thermophilic" or heat-loving organisms are changing our understanding of the roots of the evolutionary tree of life.
 It may be that the deep sea is the nearest modern analogue for the beginnings of life on Earth.

 Revealing Earth’s History

-Sediments accumulate on the seafloor slowly, at rates of a few millimeters per thousand years.
-Gradually, over time, the rough volcanic landscape becomes covered by hundreds of meters of sediments.
-When extracted in a sediment cover, these layers of sediments are like pages in a history book and can take us back in time – even to the start of the Jurassic period – 200 million years ago.
-Geologists can read the story the sediments tell us about changing oceans, volcanic eruptions, hydrothermal activity, glaciations, and about catastrophic events, when life on Earth almost went extinct.
+Sediments accumulate on the seafloor slowly, at rates of a few millimetres per thousand years.
+Gradually, over time, the rough volcanic landscape becomes covered by hundreds of metres of sediments.
+When extracted in a sediment core, these layers of sediments are like pages in a history book and can take us back in time – up to 200 million years ago.
+Geologists can read the story the sediments tell us about changing oceans, volcanic eruptions, hydrothermal activity, glaciations and catastrophic events – when life on Earth almost went extinct.

 The sedimented seafloor covers a major part of the globe.
 It is a complex and vital interface where geology and biology interact.
 This interaction extends deep into the subsurface.
 One of the challenges today is to decipher the information in the sediments to better understand this dynamic relationship.